Need help in finding the right sunscreen? Here’s everything you need to know about sun protectors and the best ones for your skin type.

 Look for broad spectrum

-Most sunscreens only protect you from UVB rays – ideally, it should also shield you from UVA rays (these penetrate deep into skin and can cause premature aging).
+Most sunscreens only protect you from UVB rays – ideally, they should also shield you from UVA rays (these penetrate deep into the skin and can cause premature ageing).

 What is PA?

 Simply put, PA indicates the level of protection from UVA rays.
 This is based on the Persistent Pigmentation Darkening Test (PPD), which measures how much UVA skin can be exposed to before darkening.
 The more plus signs on your PA (this ranges from PA+ to PA+++), the more protection you’ll receive.
 It’s the reason why Korean sunscreens are regarded as more effective as they often come with these labels.

 What’s the deal with chemical or physical blockers?